iamlos/easy-chef-rails/README.md

-# Easy Rails Provisioning with Chef
+# Easy Rails server setup with Chef

 Easily install Rails server environments with Chef.

+The Rails environment consists of the following:
+- nginx
+- postgresql
+- rbenv + ruby `2.0.0-p353` (changed easily)
+- packages often used with popular ruby gems (i.e. libxml2 for nokogiri)

 Benefits:
-- really easy to use.
+- really easy to use, even for total noobs.
 It should be easier than Heroku.
 - no ssh-ing to the server required
 - perfect for new Rails apps.
 - based on [Chef](http://www.getchef.com/chef/), the same tool Facebook uses.